dwlazlo/local-kubernetes/README.md

 This repo is for the documentation and config for a local Kubernetes instance running on my home network.

-It's not really intended for anyone else to use (of course this doesn't prevent any parts of it being useful).
+It's not really intended for anyone else to use (of course this doesn't prevent any parts of it being useful!).

 ## Architecture

 The hypervisor is KVM/Qemu running on Debian 11.

-- The hypervisor has a small ZFS pool which I will use for mounts within the VMs and for VM snapshots.
+- The hypervisor has a small ZFS pool which I will use for mounts within the VMs and for snapshots of the VM image.
 - There is a pre-configured KVM bridge network on the hypervisor with the ID of `192.168.3.0/24`.

 The Virtual Machines (VMs) for the Kubernetes cluster will be Rocky Linux Minimal install.